NovoMix 30 Penfill (Insulin Aspart)

 Important Warnings

-There are important safety considerations before using NovoMix 30 Penfill.
+There are important safety considerations to keep in mind while using NovoMix 30.

 Who Should Not Take NovoMix 30 Penfill

-Do not use if you are allergic to insulin aspart or any ingredients listed.
-Do not use if you are experiencing low blood sugar levels when the dose is due.
-Do not use if the expiry date has passed or if packaging is damaged.
+Do not use NovoMix 30 if you are allergic to insulin aspart or any of its ingredients, or if you are experiencing low blood sugar levels.

 Medical Conditions to Discuss